nibtr/aoc/README.md

 # aoc

 The repo contains solutions to the [Advent of Code](https://adventofcode.com/) problems, written in Go so I can learn more about the language.
+Currently there's only year 2023, but I'm looking forward to adding more (if I'm not lazy).

 >[!NOTE]
 >Still ongoing

-Currently there's only year 2023, but I'm looking forward to adding more, if I'm not lazy.

 ## Quick start